 On our best days, that is what we were, people of reconciliation.
 Got a dispute, I know who can help solve that… Call a Christian.

-The literally the meaning of the word ‘sanctuary’ is “a place of refuge, a place of protection, safety”.
-It is a place where reconciliation can happen.
+That is literally the meaning of the word ‘sanctuary’.
+It literally means a place of refuge, a place of protection, safety, where reconciliation can happen.

 We have to have both for balance in our lives.
 I was interested to read this summer that intellectuals believe this virtue is likely to grow in our life time.